 If you have a physical, sensory, health, cognitive, or mental health disability that could limit your ability to fully participate in this class, you are encouraged to contact the Disability Specialist Counselor to discuss reasonable accommodations that will help you succeed in this class.
-Jodi Asato can be reached at 235-7472, jodieaka@hawaii.edu.
+Jodi Asato can be reached at 235-7472, jodieaka@hawaii.edu, Hale Kako'o 105.